 Developer-Friendly Features

 Kinsta provides developers with powerful tools to streamline workflows and optimize performance.
 Its one-click staging environments allow developers to easily test updates, plugins, and themes without affecting the live site.
-Developers can also quickly clone sites to create new projects based on existing setups.

 With SSH access, WP-CLI integration, and Git version control, Kinsta offers complete command-line control for managing WordPress installations, automating tasks, and seamlessly deploying changes.
 Git version control ensures smooth collaboration and efficient code management.

 Kinsta supports PHP version switching (8.0, 8.1, and 8.2) directly from the MyKinsta dashboard, allowing developers to test compatibility and optimize performance.
-You can downgrade and upgrade as needed, and you can even use PHP versions that have already reached end-of-life, such as 7.4.
+Y

 For advanced needs, custom PHP configurations let you tweak settings such as execution times and memory limits.